varunoberoi/deepstream.io-website-old/pages/tutorials/permissioning.md

 		}
 	}

-	/* Prevent the value of 'price' for record 'fancyCar' to be set to less than 60000
+In the next example we'll prevent the value of 'price' for record 'fancyCar' to be set to less than 60000.
+Performing checks for specific record values can be a bit tricky for two reasons:

+Record data can be set in two different ways, depending on if the user called set the entire record, using `record.set( value )` or just a path within it, using `record.set( path, value )`. `record.set( value )` triggers an `UPDATE` operation and the `data` array will contain [ recordName, version, JSON-encoded-record ].

+	/* Prevent
 	 * This is a bit tricky since there are two ways to set a record's data *
 	 * ACTIONS.PATCH is used if only a path within the record should be changed